James Purdey & Sons: Guns & Rifles

 The first James Purdey was renowned as a maker of not only fine shotguns, but also rifles and pistols as well.
-He and his son worked together to develop the first ‘Express’ rifle, introduced in 1851.
-The name remains in use today for high-velocity dangerous game cartridges, and the company continues to build double rifles using a reinforced side-by-side action.
-Since 1931, Purdey have also offered bolt-action rifles using Mauser actions.
-In 2018 it launched an updated model, utilising a titanium chassis to allow the barrel to be free-floated, for greater accuracy.
+He and his son worked together to develop the first 'Express' rifle, introduced in 1851.
+The name remains in use today for high-velocity dangerous-game cartridges, and the company continues to build double rifles with a reinforced side-by-side action.
+Since 1931, Purdey has also offered bolt-action rifles using Mauser actions.
+In 2018, it launched an updated model that uses a titanium chassis to free-float the barrel for greater accuracy.

-Due primarily to both King George V and Earl de Grey, Purdey have a long association with building back-action hammer ejector guns, most of which were built between 1895 and 1931.
+Due primarily to both King George V and Earl de Grey, Purdey has a long association with building back-action hammer ejector guns, most of which were built between 1895 and 1931.
 In 2004, the company reintroduced the Hammer Ejector to its range, using a sidelock action styled after its 1870s bar-in-wood guns.

-During the inter-war period, Purdey responded to demands from its American clients by introducing a single-barrelled trap gun (1923) and an over & under model (1925).
-The latter was based on a design by Edwinson Green, and despite significant refinement in the early 1930s only 27 were ever completed.
-In 1949, Purdey purchased another gunmaker, James Woodward & Sons, primarily for its ‘Under & Over’ design, which they had patented in 1913.
-A slightly-modified design remains in production today, alongside their ‘Sporter’ and ‘Trigger-Plate’ models, introduced in 2007 and 2018 respectively.
+During the inter-war period, Purdey responded to demands from its American clients by introducing a single-barrelled trap gun (1923) and an over-and-under model (1925).
+The latter was based on a design by Edwinson Green, and despite significant refinement in the early 1930s, only 27 were ever completed.
+In 1949, Purdey purchased another gunmaker, James Woodward & Sons, primarily for its 'Under & Over' design, which they had patented in 1913.
+A slightly-modified design remains in production today, alongside their 'Sporter' and 'Trigger-Plate' models, introduced in 2007 and 2018, respectively.

-All of these models are built in the company’s Hammersmith factory, which has been there since the late 1970s.
-The factory was fully rebuilt in 2014 to mark the company’s bicentenary, and was opened by the Duke of Edinburgh in 2015.
+All of these models are built in the company's Hammersmith factory, which has been there since the late 1970s.
+The factory was fully rebuilt in 2014 to mark the company's bicentenary, and was opened by the Duke of Edinburgh in 2015.

 Clothing and accessories

-While Purdey had always supplied shooting accessories, it did not offer a full range of clothing and accessories until 1974, when it was started by Richard Beaumont’s wife, Lavinia.
-This was originally run from 84 Mount Street, which was accessed by its own door, and originally focussed on high-quality shooting clothing, gifts and accessories.
-The range has since expanded, and now includes luxury lifestyle pieces and luggage as well.
+While Purdey had always supplied shooting accessories, it did not offer a full range of clothing and accessories until 1974, when it was started by Richard Beaumont's wife, Lavinia.
+This was originally run from 84 Mount Street, which had its own door, and it focussed on high-quality shooting clothing, gifts, and accessories.
+The range has since expanded to include luxury lifestyle pieces and luggage.
 In June 2024, Giles Deacon succeeded Simon Holloway as Purdey's creative director.

 Purdey Shooting Schools

-Purdey have owned several shooting schools, including:
+Purdey has owned several shooting schools, including: